 Solution 1: Restart Your Internet Connection

-If you're using a wireless connection or router to connect to the internet, make sure it can connect to many devices.
+If you're using a wireless network connection or router to connect to the internet, make sure it can connect to many devices.
 Then check to see if the internet is operating properly on those devices as well.
 If no such internet difficulties are discovered, there may be other factors at play.

 Also, make sure the terrible connection isn't caused by a slow Wi-Fi connection.
 Disconnect from public Wi-Fi first to get things in order.
 Then, to see if you're linked to poor or insufficient Wi-Fi, purchase a modem for personal usage.